rescipy-project/rescipy-lectures/docs/appendices/packages_installation.rst

 Example with nxarray
 --------------------

-To install nxarray through your terminal (or Anaconda Prompt as Administrator in Windows) just type:
+To install nxarray through your terminal (or Anaconda Prompt as Administrator on Windows) just type:

 .. code-block:: bash